craftercms/docs/source/developers/plugins/plugin-descriptor.rst

 Site Plugin Descriptor File
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Crafter CMS supports automatically wiring your site plugin to the corresponding configuration file in Studio during your site plugin installation.
+CrafterCMS supports automatically wiring your site plugin to the corresponding configuration file in Studio during your site plugin installation.

 To setup a site plugin to be automatically wired in the corresponding configuration file in Studio (for example, a